kyle8998/makneeth/documentation.md

 1. 404 -> `/v/x` where {x} is not an active videoID

 ### 4. API

-NAVNEETH AND KYLE PLEASE MAKE SURE U HAVE ALL ENDPOINTS HERE
+NAVNEETH PLEASE MAKE SURE U HAVE ALL ENDPOINTS HERE

 *...In addition to the 10 endpoints above...*